 Support for research and innovation: Horizon 2020 and cPPP; Horizon Europe

-Research into digital security is essential to reach innovative solutions that can protect us against the latest, most advanced cyber threats.
+Research into digital security is essential to building innovative solutions that can protect us against the latest, most advanced cyber threats.
 That is why cybersecurity is an important part Horizon 2020 and its successor Horizon Europe.

 In Horizon Europe, for the period 2021-2027, cybersecurity is part of the ‘Civil Security for Society’ cluster.
 The Work Programme 2021-2022 is currently under preparation.

-In 2016, the Horizon 2020 contractual Public Private Partnership (cPPP) on cybersecurity was established between the European Commission and the European Cyber Security Organisation (ECSO), an association consisting of members from cyber industry, academia, public administrations and more.
+In 2016, the Horizon 2020 contractual public-private partnership (cPPP) on cybersecurity was established between the European Commission and the European Cyber Security Organisation (ECSO), an association consisting of members from cyber industry, academia, public administrations and more.

 Support for cyber capacities and deployment

-So far, CEF support has gone to computer security incident response teams, operators of essential services (OES), digital service providers (DSPs), single points of contact (SPOC) and national competent authorities (NCAs).
+CEF support has gone to computer security incident response teams, operators of essential services (OES), digital service providers (DSPs), single points of contact (SPOC) and national competent authorities (NCAs).
 This enhances the cybersecurity capabilities and the cross-border collaboration within the EU, supporting the implementation of the EU Cybersecurity strategy.

-The upcoming Digital Europe Programme, for the period 2021-2027, is an ambitious programme that plans to invest €1.9 billion into cybersecurity capacity and the wide deployment of cybersecurity infrastructures and tools across the EU for public administrations, businesses and individuals.
+The Digital Europe Programme, for the period 2021-2027, is an ambitious programme that plans to invest €1.9 billion into cybersecurity capacity and the wide deployment of cybersecurity infrastructures and tools across the EU for public administrations, businesses and individuals.

 Cybersecurity is also a part of InvestEU.
 InvestEU is a general programme that brings together many financial instruments and uses public investment to secure further investment from the private sector.
-Its strategic investment facility will support strategic value chains in cybersecurity.
+Its strategic investment facility will support key value chains in cybersecurity.
 It is an important part of the recovery package in response to the coronavirus crisis.